jcjorel/clonesquad-ec2-pet-autoscaler/docs/SCALING.md

 * All non-LightHouse instances **in Spot model** must be scheduled first,
 * All other non-LightHouse instances are scheduled with the lowest priority.

-> **Remember that LightHouse instances are optional!** You can omit to specify instance type for LightHouse if you do want to use this feature!
+> **Remember that LightHouse instances are optional!** You can omit to specify instance type for LightHouse if you do not want to use this feature!

 *Tip: It is recommend to define 3 LightHouse instances, one per AZ and [`ec2.schedule.min_instance_count`](CONFIGURATION_REFERENCE#ec2schedulemin_instance_count) set to the value 2 to optimize cost at most*